Projachmann/Weather-Station/README.md

 # Weather-Station
-Weather Station with sensor that is connected to a Website on your network.
+A weather station equipped with a sensor, seamlessly integrated with a website accessible over your local network.